APIS-UAM-PU/my-first-backend/README.md

 npm install
 ```

+Configure `.env` through the `.env.example`

 And finally run
 ```sh
 npm run dev
 ```

-Now if you request in the browser or any http-request tool `http://localhost:3000/`, you should get something like
+Now if you request in the browser or any http-request tool `http://localhost:<port>/`, you should get something like

 ```json
 {